 You can work step-by-step through this tutorial, or if you prefer, you can brush up on topics from the list below.

-The tutorial contains more information than you need to start solving dynamics problems using MATLAB.
-If you are working through the tutorial for the first time, you should complete sections 1-15.
+If you are working through the tutorial for the first time, you should complete sections 1-13.
 You can do the other sections later, when they are needed.